EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Does this EMI calculator include processing fee?+

 Yes.
 Our EMI calculator with processing fee support lets you factor in the one-time origination fee that banks charge (typically 0.5%–2% of the loan amount).
 Processing fees are not included in your monthly EMI but they increase the effective cost of your loan.
 For a ₹30 lakh home loan with a 1% processing fee, that's ₹30,000 added to your total due amount upfront.
-Always account for this when comparing loan offers from different lenders.
+Always account for this when comparing loan offers from different housing finance companies or banks.

 How does loan prepayment affect my EMI?+